 iCloud: Troubleshooting Find My iPhone, iPad, iPod touch, or Mac

 With iCloud and iOS 5 or later you can locate, play a sound on, display a message on and remotely lock, or erase your iPhone, iPad, iPod touch, or Mac.
-If these features do not work as expected, use the troubleshooting steps below.
+If these features do not work as expected, try the troubleshooting steps below.

 Device does not appear in Find My iPhone

 - The date on your device (iPhone, iPad, or iPod Touch) is incorrect.
 Choose Settings > General > Date & Time to check and set the date.

 - Your device is not up-to-date.
 It needs to be running iOS 5 or later.

 - Your iCloud account is not configured on your device.
 Choose Settings > iCloud and enter your iCloud account information.